miroapp/app-examples/examples/node-oauth/README.md

 5. Run `npm run start` to start the server.

 6. Once your server is running, copy the installation URL of your app under `Share App` in the app settings UI and paste it in your browser.
 This should take you to the Miro OAuth page.
-Select your dev team, and then click `Add`.
+Select your dev team, and then click `Add`. <b>You can see this step done in the App Demo at the top of the README.</b>

 7. This should take you to your `redirect URL` now.
 You should now see `Hello, World!` and `Miro API Response:` in your browser.
    Great job!
-You've completed this app example!
+You've completed this app example! <b>You can see this step done in the App Demo at the top of the README.</b>

 # 🗂️ Folder structure <a name="folder"></a>